chaoxu/blog/posts/2014-11-22-applications-of-finger-tree.md

 ## Solve the Klee's measure problem

-This section shows how the endomorphism operation is quite crucial because we can make "range update" operations.
+This section shows how the endomorphism operation is quite crucial because we can make *range updates*.

 The motivation came from the following question.
 Can finger tree substitute for the [popular competitive programming data structure segment tree](http://letuskode.blogspot.com/2013/01/segtrees.html), a special case of the real [segment tree](http://en.wikipedia.org/wiki/Segment_tree)?
 This is not possible, and it's not because the large hidden constants.
-The abstract definition in this article goes cannot do the following operation on an sequence of integers: increment the $i$th number by $i$.
+The abstract definition in this article goes cannot do the following common operation on an sequence of integers: increment the $i$th number by $i$.
 This operation make little sense if we allow insert and deletions, but many use of segment tree do not consider insert and deletes.

-Fortunately, [Klee's measure problem]( http://en.wikipedia.org/wiki/Klee%27s_measure_problem), the problem that caused the invention of (real) segment tree can be solved with a finger tree.
+Fortunately, [Klee's measure problem]( http://en.wikipedia.org/wiki/Klee%27s_measure_problem), the problem that caused the invention of segment tree can be solved with a finger tree.
 We show how to solve it in 1D.
 It's well known how to [use it for solving the $n$D version](http://cstheory.stackexchange.com/questions/17252/number-of-maximum-overlap-in-n-dimensions/17374).

 We produce another data structure, such that each operation takes $O(\log n)$ amortized time.
 Where $n$ is the number of times we called insert.